matteo-lisi/Report-Check-Resources-for-OCP-Nodes/README.md

 # Report-Check-Resources-for-OCP-Nodes
 Script for report Allocatable and Allocated Resources Report of all OCP Nodes

-Launch the script after login with oc client
+Run the script after login with oc client